qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson5.md

 Before we take a look at the `man` command let's briefly discuss what a pager is and how to use one.
-This is important because when you issue the man command you will be dropped into a very minimal looking tool known as a pager.
+This is important because when you issue the man command you will be dropped into a very minimal-looking tool known as a pager.

 A pager is a tool that "paginates" output from other programs.
 That is to say, it divides it into a series of pages or a scrollable window.
 This is important